CSC207-UofT/course-project-tut0201-007/phase0/progress_report.md

 * To Work On:
   * Making `addLecture` and `addTutorial` methods more efficient
   * Implementing methods for schedule generation based on filters
+## Baker
+* Worked On:
+  * Progress report
+  * CommandLineInterface class
+* To Work On
+  * Implementing effective scheduling and possibly multithreading
+  * Making CLI more interactive, with the ability to upload txt file of classes